-This page provides answers to frequently asked questions about BigQuery Table ACL.
+This document provides answers to frequently asked questions about BigQuery Table ACL.

 What actions are logged?

 When I copy data to a new table, are the table ACLs automatically copied?

 No. When you copy data to a new table, any table ACLs on the source table are not automatically copied.
 If you want a table ACL on a new table created via copy, you need to explicitly set a table ACL on the new table.

 If I delete a table and recreate it, are the table ACLs preserved?

 No. If you delete a table and then recreate with the same name, you need to explicitly set the table ACL because BigQuery considers it a new table.